bobwilmes/aers/README.md

 ## Academic

 This project was created for partial credit in:
 CYBR8470 Secure Web App Development
 Fall Semester 2021
 University of Nebraska at Omaha

+## Legal

+All trademarks, service marks and company names are the property of their respective owners.

 # License
 BSD License